TomasCajan/DataScience/README.md

 ## Welcome to my DataScience repository

-These are projects that I made on my way to become a **Machine Learning Engineer** and also to learn new things by doing.
+These are projects that I made on my way to become a **Machine Learning Engineer** and to learn new things by doing.

 This repository is focused on Python in various Machine Learning tasks.